HealthCatalyst/documentation/templates/model-pre-processing/feature-eng-overview.md

 In other words, while you might have great data, it has to be in a form that the algorithms can use to make a model.

-## How can HCRTools help me prepare data prior to model-creation?
+## How can healthcareai help me prepare data prior to model-creation?

 * Via [longitudinal imputation](/model-pre-processing/longitudinal-imputation).
 Think of this as a way to pull person-specific values forward in time.